Knowledgeable, Caring Assistance With Child Custody Matters

 - Parents — either biological or adoptive — who were married and are now approaching divorce

 It is also essential for cohabiting but unmarried couples to have a court order in case of any disruption of the family.
 Unmarried fathers in particular should consult with a family law attorney about paternity determination and child custody rights.

 Insightful Guidance Through Complex Issues

 At Bradley Devitt Haas & Watkins, P.C., in Golden, you will find compassion and insightful guidance as you work through the issues involved in a child custody case.
-Whether your separation from the other parent is brand new or is already well-established, Colorado family law attorney Andrew D. Haas can advise you in your chief concerns, namely:
+Whether your separation from the other parent is brand new or is already well-established, Colorado family law attorneys Andrew D. Haas and Catherine Tieman can advise you in your chief concerns, namely:

 - Determination of a first-time child custody order